Estella

 What is the weighted average housing cost based on tenure mix in the suburb of Estella?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,186.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,186.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,667/month, and renters paying $1,645/month.

 How affordable is housing in the suburb of Estella relative to local incomes?